GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

         --role="roles/cloudfunctions.invoker"
         ```

-1. Leave the defaults for everything else and click **Save** at the top middle of the screen.

 1. Now we have to add this new tool to our Playbook so that it will be used by the agent.
 1. Select **Playbooks** from the left hand panel and open the playbook we've been working on.
-1. Add a new bullet point in the middle of the list like this:

-    ```bash
+1. In the prompt add a new instruction to point the agent to our external service if vacation days are requested.
+Add this text to the prompt:
-    - Use ${TOOL:Vacation Days Query} to help answer questions about vacation days
+    - Use `${TOOL:Vacation Days Query}` to help answer questions about vacation days
-    ```

 1. Now you can test if this works in the Agent preview/test window.
 Ask it something like **How many vacation days do I have left?**